ihorvara/rent-cars/README.md

 ## Libraries

-1.Prettier to make code style easier.
+1. Prettier to make code style easier.
-2.Eslint to make code cleaner.
+2. Eslint to make code cleaner.
-3.Material UI to use components.
+3. Material UI to use components.
-4.Styled-components to operate with css in easier way.
+4. Styled-components to operate with css in easier way.
-5.React-material-ui-carousel to put carousel with items in the main page.
+5. React-material-ui-carousel to put carousel with items in the main page.